deepset-ai/haystack-evaluation/datasets/README.md

 - [Faithfulness](https://docs.haystack.deepset.ai/docs/faithfulnessevaluator)
 - [Semantic Answer Similarity](https://docs.haystack.deepset.ai/docs/sasevaluator)

-Check the [RAG over ARAGOG dataset notebook](aragog_evaluation.ipynb) for an example.

-## SQuAD dataset
+## 2. SQuAD dataset

 The SQuAD dataset is a collection of questions and answers from Wikipedia articles.
 This dataset is typically used for training and evaluating models for extractive question-answering tasks.

 The dataset contains:
-- 490 Wikipedia articles in text format
+- 490 Wikipedia articles in text format.
-- 98k questions whose answers are spans in the articles
+- 98k questions whose answers are spans in the articles.

 It contains human annotations suitable for the following metrics:
 - [Answer Exact Match](https://docs.haystack.deepset.ai/docs/answerexactmatchevaluator)